Joshua-Tucker/project-game/README.md

 Bonus would be to choose to play between another player or the computer.

-BONUSThe screen would display a welcome header of the game and the choice if your playing 1 player or 2 player.BONUS Depending on decision it will then show what color you want to choose (will also have the benefit of going 1st like whites in chess).
+BONUSThe screen would display a welcome header of the game and the choice if your playing 1 player or 2 player.BONUS Depending on decision it will then show what color you want to choose (randomise who goes first).
 Once decided will the show the grid that we are playing on.
 Players will hover over column to decide which one they want to choose and it will show a color difference so it is clear and then click to confirm the placement.
 BONUS TO SHOW COUNTER FALL FROM TOP INTO POSITION BONUS